 - a.
-Recurring services Any additional utility, custodial, or security services required by a tenant agency on a continuing basis to maintain a building operation in excess of one shift per day (10 hours, which includes 1/2-hour start-up and 1/2-hour shutdown time) 5 days per week. - b.
+Recurring services Any additional utility, custodial, security, maintenance, or similar services required by a tenant agency on a continuing basis to maintain a building operation in excess of the hours provided for in the GSA-Postal Service agreement or as applicable building hours. - b.
 Nonrecurring services Any one-time improvement, alteration, or service required for a specified scope of work in a tenant space.